-Statements like this contradict the claims of Jesus.
-He declared, “I am the light of the world.”
-The identity and nature of God can only be found in Jesus, there is no truth or life apart from him (John 8:12, 9:5, 14:6-11, Acts 13:47, 26:23).
+Any idea like this contradicts the claims of Jesus and the New Testament authors.
+As he declared, “I am the light of the world.”
+The identity and nature of God can only be found in him – There is no truth, knowledge of God, or life apart from him – (John 8:12, 9:5, 14:6-11, Acts 13:47, 26:23).